-First, the domain name includes the entirety of the ARCELORMITTAL trademark.
+First, the domain name includes the entirety of the ARCELORMITTAL trademark, albeit with an alteration to the spelling of the word ARCELORMITTAL.
 Accordingly, it is clear that the domain name has been inspired by and is an attempt to copy the trademark.
-It is also clear and has been held many times in prior UDRP decisions that when internet users see an entire trademark used in a domain name in this way, they naturally conclude that the domain name is an official domain name of the trademark owner.
-Secondly, the domain name also includes, as a prefix to the trademark, the generic term "ukraine".
-Internet users who see the entire domain name would then naturally conclude that the entire domain name was an assertion that it related to the Complainant itself and/or that it was authorised by the Complainant, none of which is true.
-In this particular case, internet users would also conclude that the domain name was owned by a person or entity that was entitled to say that it could speak on behalf of the Complainant and could use the Complainants name and trademark, which is also not true.
-The internet user would also conclude that the domain name would lead to an official website of the Complainant dealing with its commercial activities in Ukraine, which is also not true.
+It is also clear and has been held many times in prior UDRP decisions that when internet users see an entire trademark used in a domain name in this way, so that the spelling of the trademark has been altered, they naturally conclude that the domain name is an official domain name of the trademark owner.
+The Panel's view is that internet users who see the domain name in the present case would naturally conclude that it was an assertion that it related to the Complainant itself and/or that it was authorised by the Complainant, none of which is true.
+Internet users would also conclude that the domain name was owned by a person or entity that was entitled to say that it could speak on behalf of the Complainant and could use the Complainant's name and trademark, which is also not true.